scott-anderson-wc/cs210pub/reading/DOM.md

 </pre>

 That's efficient, but a bit tedious to type.
-(Note that it's a common convention, but not required, to name variables that hold jQuery object with a dollar sign).
-An experienced and terse jQuery coder might do the
+(Note that it's a common convention, but not required, to name variables that hold jQuery objects with a dollar sign).
+An experienced and terse jQuery coder might instead do the following:
-following:

 <pre class="codehilite">
 $(sel).addClass('important').css('color','red').append("&lt;em&gt;really!!&lt;/em").hide();